Cognigy/WebchatClient/README.md

                     voicePitch: 20,
                 }

-                var client = new Cognigy.CognigyWebClient(options);
+                const client = new Cognigy.CognigyWebClient(options);
                 client.connect()
                     .then(function() {
-                        // 1) send an event directly
+                        /** Send the event directly */
                         client.sendMessage("I like pizza", undefined);

-                        // 2) send a transcript that was recorded using the voice recognition api client.registerOnRecEnd(function(transcript) {
+                        /** Send a transcript that was recorded using the voice recognition api from your browser */ client.registerOnRecEnd(function(transcript) {
-                            // transcript is what does get recorded and translated to text (STT) client.sendMessage(transcript, undefined);
+                            client.sendMessage(transcript, undefined);
                         });
                     })